 Clearly, the Oriane story line gave Florent Schmitt rich material with which to create a musical fresco of powerful drama, musical color and effects … and he does not disappoint!

-Schmitt began with a full orchestra to which he added extra woodwinds, expanded percussion and keyboard instruments, along with a mixed chorus and tenor solo — in the process creating a ballet score that lasts nearly an hour.
+Schmitt began with a full orchestra to which he added extra woodwinds, expanded percussion and keyboard instruments, along with a mixed chorus and tenor soloist — in the process creating a ballet score that lasts nearly an hour.

 The instrumentation for Florent Schmitt’s ballet Oriane et le Prince d’Amour is lavish — and the score also calls for a mixed chorus with solo tenor voice.